chenchang320/IJF-code-and-data/README.md

 - `Raw data/`: folder of raw data files
 - `Tables/`: folder of generated tables as xlsx files

-The following list specifies the correspondence between each figure/table and the code file from which it is generated：===
+The following list specifies the correspondence between each figure/table and the code file from which it is generated：

 - `Code 1`: contain "Table7"
 - `Code 2`: contain "Table1、Table8、Table9"